ntua-el21026/DB25_137/sql/README.md

 Contains one file per required SQL query:

-- `Q1.sql` through `Q15.sql`: Solutions to the assignment's 15 core questions
+- `Q01.sql` through `Q15.sql`: Solutions to the assignment's 15 core questions
-- `Qx_out.txt`: Output from each query's execution using the CLI tool
+- `Q01_out.txt` through `Q15_out.txt`: Output from each query's execution using the CLI tool
+- `Q0x_plan1_out.txt` and `Q0x_plan2_out.txt`: Especially for queries 4 and 6, two output files each for the two alternative execution plans.
+Those files contain, apart from the query output, explain and trace results, as needed.
 - All queries are written in clean SQL without ORMs, JSON, or array types

 ---